LoyolaChicagoBooks/introcs-csharp/rst/classexamples.rst

 	  Then its ``gut`` would contain only "fly".

 	- A ``ToString`` method:
 	  Remember the ``override`` keyword.
-For example, make it return the string for Froggy:
+Make it return a string in the format shown below for Froggy, including the Animal's name:

 		 "Animal: Froggy"